Resource Hub

 Quantitative data analysis, including analytics data, heatmaps, and A/B testing results, offers a more objective view of user interactions and behaviors.
 By examining patterns, trends, and performance metrics, businesses can identify bottlenecks, drop-off points, and other indicators of friction within a process or experience.

-After identifying any friction points, you’ll be able to focus on preventing or solving them.
+Customer success software like Velaris allows you to do both those analysis and easily visualize the results in a single dashboard.
+Once you identify the friction points, you’ll be able to focus on preventing or solving them.
 In the next section, we’ll explore simple ways to do this.

 Addressing friction points